See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 Drawbacks of installment loans

 Not all installment loans are created equal.
-It’s important to be familiar with the terms of your loan and make note of any potential drawbacks, such as the below examples:
+It’s important to be familiar with the terms of your loan and to make note of any potential drawbacks, such as the examples below:

 Fixed loan amount

 With an installment loan, you’re limited to a fixed lump sum.
 Once the loan is paid off, you’ll need to apply for a new loan if you need more cash.
 Revolving credit products such as credit cards don’t need to be renewed.
 The same credit cards can be used for years.